Sage-Bionetworks/sagethemes/README.md

 ---------

-sagethemes allows you to add a logo to the bottom right of your plot with the `logo_image()` function.
+sagethemes allows you to add a logo to the bottom right of your plot with the `logo_image()` and `logo_layout()` functions.
 By default it will use the Sage Bionetworks logo, but you can also provide your own image, for example a project-specific logo.
-Currently due to limitations of the implementation, this must be the last function call in your ggplot2 chain; you won’t be able to add additional ggplot2 elements after adding the logo.
+This should be the last function call in your ggplot2 chain; you won’t be able to add additional ggplot2 elements to the initial plot after adding the logo.

 ``` r
 ggplot(mpg, aes(displ, hwy, colour = class)) +